tlkroll/StoreInventory/README.md

 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

+    In Part.java:
+    Lines 31-34 - Defined minInventory and maxInventory variables Lines 44, 48, 49, 52, 57, 58 - Defined constructors for minInventory and maxInventory
+    Lines 95-107 - Defined setters and getters getMin, setMin, getMax, setMax for minInventory and maxInventory

+    In BootStrapData.java:
+    Lines 42, 43, 52, 53, 62, 63, 72, 73, 82, 83 - Added minInventory and maxInventory values for sample parts

+    In mainscreen.html:
+    Lines 38, 39, 49, 50 - Added table headers and data items for minInventory and maxInventory in Parts table

+    In InHousePartForm.html:
+    Lines 25 & 26 - Added input fields for minimum and maximum inventory

+    In OutsourcedPartForm.html:
+    Lines 25 & 26 - Added input fields for minimum and maximum inventory

+    In application.properties after renaming database file:
+    Line 6 - spring.datasource.url=jdbc:h2:file:~/new-db-name

+    In Part.java:
+    Lines 60-67 - Added method to verify that inventory count falls between min and max values

+    In AddInhousePartController.java:
+    Lines 44-46 - Added conditional statement using inventory validation method created in previous step which returns the form if inventory value is outside valid range

+    In AddOutsourcedPartController.java:
+    Lines 44-46 - Added conditional statement using inventory validation method created in previous step which returns the form if inventory value is outside valid range

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.